Living on Campus

 Green Residence Hall closings – Students must sign up in advance and pay $10 per night to stay for break housing.
 Otherwise, keycards to suites and the building are deactivated.

 All other residential facilities – Friends University does not close other residential facilities during breaks.
 Students living in Falcon Flats, Falcon Glenn, Friends Village, Smith Apartments or a university house may stay in their facility during mid-semester breaks.
 Students in these facilities may also stay over Christmas and summer breaks if returning to Friends the following semester (extra charges apply for summer housing).
-Upon their final semester at Friends, students living in these facilities may only live in their apartment until 5 p.m. the Sunday following their last scheduled final.
+If a student is moving off campus at the end of the fall semester, they must vacate their residence by 5 p.m. the last day of finals.
+If a student is moving off campus at the end of the spring semester, they must vacate their residence by 5 p.m. the Sunday following graduation.

 Dining on Campus